 When Christians meet together they must take precautions such as covering the windows and whispering rather than singing hymns because there is such a high risk of being betrayed by neighbours or even by other family members.

 Security police visit every home twice a year to check for forbidden literature, including the Bible; if a Christian possesses a Bible they tear it into sections and hide them around the home to avoid detection.
-Anyone discovered to be a Christian is executed or sent to labour camp and being found in possession of a Bible or attending an “underground” church gathering can even result in public execution.
+Punishment for possessing a Bible or attending an “underground” church gathering may include torture, detention in a labour camp or political prison camp or even public execution.
 In such cases all family members are punished to the third generation.

 While evangelism is forbidden, some foreign Christians have been allowed into North Korea to work with food relief and TB programmes.
 Chinese missionaries work amongst refugees in China and also inside North Korea, which is very risky.
 Several foreign Christians have been arrested and imprisoned in North Korea, accused of crimes such as spying for South Korea, attempting to overthrow the government and spreading religious propaganda.